Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="1149" alt="8" src="https://github.com/user-attachments/assets/56c55bbb-48a4-4ab5-b554-5b4e3c7af88d">

-- Once this is opened click on Ethernet and then the blue sharkfin button at the top left under the file
+- Once this is opened click on Ethernet and then the blue sharkfin button at the top left under File

 <br><br>

-- This will show up after you do that to increase the size to look better at the data hold control while pressing ➕
+- This will show up after you do that, to increase the size to look better at the data hold control while pressing ➕

 - This is all the network traffic that is happening on the back end of the computer